Rengo-Labs/CasperLabs-ERC777/erc777/README.md

 <img src="../images/erc777-deployed-on-casper-network.png" alt="erc777-deployed-on-casper-network" title="erc777-deployed-on-casper-network">

 ## SETTING UP THE PROJECT
-To start to develop with this library, you need to follow these steps to avoid errors:
+To start developing with this library, you need to follow these steps to avoid errors:

 - First, to add target `wasm32-unknown-unknown`.